-(1) Within 15 days after submitting the signature collecting lists or after the adoption of a decision by the local council, by the representative authority of the territorial-administrative unit or by the mayor, the respective local council or the representative authorities of special status territorial-administrative unit shall either approve or reject the proposal to hold the local referendum.

-(2) The decision on holding the referendum shall contain:

-b) questions proposed for referendum;

-c) the reasons for recalling the mayor, where a referendum to that effect is proposed.

-(4) The decision to conduct local referendum shall be made public within three days of the day of its adoption.
+- (1) Within 15 days after submitting the signature collecting lists or after the adoption of a decision by the local council, by the representative authority of the territorial-administrative unit or by the mayor, the respective local council or the representative authorities of special status territorial-administrative unit shall either approve or reject the proposal to hold the local referendum. - (2) The decision on holding the referendum shall contain: - a) proposal on the date of the referendum (no sooner than one month and no later than 45 days of the day the decision was adopted); - b) questions proposed for referendum; - c) the reasons for recalling the mayor, where a referendum to that effect is proposed. - (3) repealed - (4) The decision to conduct local referendum shall be made public within three days of the day of its adoption.